sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

     Dism /Image:"C:\mount\windows" /Get-capabilities
     ```

 4. Add any other capabilities, such as fonts, required for that region.
-To learn more, see [Features On Demand](features-on-demand-v2--capabilities.md).
+To learn about additional FODs, see, see [Language and region features On Demand](features-on-demand-non-language-fod.md).

     ```
     rem Thai example (add th-TH first).